Skip to contents

 spectral.efficiency

-data.frame (required): Data set containing wavelengths (x-column) and relative spectral response values (y-column) (values between 0 and 1).
-The provided data will be used to correct all spectra if object is a list
+data.frame (required): data frame with 2 columns containing wavelengths and relative spectral response values (values between 0 and 1).
+The provided data will be used to correct all spectra if object is a list.

 Value